A Guide to Maximizing Your 2022 Year-End Fundraising

 Nonprofits put a lot of emphasis on GivingTuesday campaigns, but the days that follow each Giving Tuesday are crucial to meeting your annual fundraising goals.

-Most donations to nonprofits occur in the last three months of the year, but 30% of all annual donations are made in December.
-What’s more, from the 29th to the 31st of December, nonprofits receive 10% of their total annual giving.
-That’s 10% of the entire year’s donations in the last 3 days!
+Most donations to nonprofits occur in the last three months of the year, but up to 30% of all annual donations are made in December.
+What’s more, from the 29th to the 31st of December, nonprofits receive raise more than they do on Giving Tuesday!

 These statistics signal the importance of prioritizing your year-end fundraising campaigns and highlight the giving potential of donors during this time of the year.
 In December, donors are in the giving spirit, thanks to the holiday season.
 They are more likely to buy gifts for friends and family and support causes they believe in.